-The COU-AA-301 protocol included CT/MR/other imaging and bone scans at baseline and day 1 of cycle 4, 7 and 10 (every 12 weeks).
+The COU-AA-302 protocol included CT, MR and bone scans at baseline and every 8 weeks during the first 24 weeks and every 12 weeks thereafter.

-Radiographic progression was determined by at least one of the following (as described in Appendix 4 of the study protocol):
+Radiographic progression was determined by at least one of the following (as defined in original trial protocol):

 Bone: Progression on bone scans with ?
-2 new lesions not consistent with tumor flare, confirmed on a second bone scan ?
-6 weeks later that shows ?1 additional new lesion.
+2 new lesions not consistent with tumor flare